yardsale8/stat489_book/_sources/ReadingDataFromFiles/Exercises.rst

     **AllstarFull.csv** from `seanlahman.com <http://seanlahman.com/files/database/baseballdatabank-master_2016-03-02.zip>`_
     .

-    write a program that computes the average salary of all players in the all star game in 2010.
+    Write a program that computes the average salary of all players in the all star game in 2010.

 .. question:: files_ex_7